 What is the Water Quality in Apopka, Florida?

-Compared to other US cities over 50,000, Apopka water quality ranks in the lower range for contamination excluding Lead.
+Compared to other US cities, Apopka water quality ranks in the lower range for contamination excluding Lead.

 Let’s look closer at what’s in Apopka water.